Changggg/ecopad_documentation/system_control/README.md

       `# docker ps -a`

-Under STATUS you will find EXITED written on it.The container_id corresponding IMAGE will give us an indication of what went wrong.Type the following command.
+Under STATUS you will find EXITED written on it.The CONTAINER_ID corresponding to that IMAGE will give us an indication of what went wrong.Type the following command.

-      `#docker logs container_id`
+      `#docker logs CONTAINER_ID`

 Sometimes checking the celery logs also can give the hint where the problem in our system is which is in ecopad/ecopad/celery/log folder.